-(Or as I was once called in 5th grade which sent me home from school crying, Elena "a million bagels" Weinberg)
+(Or as I was once called in 5th grade which sent me home from school crying, online hard Elena "a million bagels" Weinberg)

 I was born in Austin, but found my first home in Pleasanton, Texas.
 On August 3, 1989, my parents were knee deep in remodeling their kitchen.
 My mother was standing in her kitchen sink, sanding a cabinet at the moment I was born.
 (That was when they got the call, their adoption was official, and they could pick up their new baby girl in Austin within three days time).
 I only lived in our rolling country home in south Texas until the age of 3, thereafter San Marcos became my home.
 Although I officially say I am "from" San Marcos, I went to High School in Wimberley, which very much shaped my theatrical future.
 So, long story short, let’s say "San Marcos."

 How long have you been in Austin?

 Elektra, Antigone, Laertes, the "hot bitch" Narrative Inc. trainee (I named her myself), lamp, tree, Pluto the Dog… just some highlights.

 I invite everyone to my living room to watch the VHS recording of "Snow White" starring Elena Amelia Nagel Weinberg, age 3.
 There are two performances, one in which I play Snow White and my Mom plays all the other characters, immediately followed by one in which my Dad plays Snow White and I play all of the other characters.

 I was honored to play the front half of a pig in Mary Moody Northen Theatre’s production of "Peer Gynt" in 2010.